openstack-archive/fuel-docs/pages/reference-architecture/0060-quantum-vs-nova-network.rst

 Terminology
 -----------

-* **Public network** network used for Internet access to all nodes.
+* **Public network** (also known as External) network used for Internet access for all nodes.
 This network also may be called “external”.
-* **Floating IP network** subnet (always part of public network), that is allocated for access to the internet for each tenant.
-The local router or DHCP server directly assigns IP addresses for this network.
-If a tenant delegate floating-ip address to tenant IP address got from here.
+* **Floating IP network** subnet within public network allocated for tenant Internet access.
+A DHCP server directly assigns IP addresses for this network.
+  If a user delegates a floating IP address to an instance, an IP address will be assigned from this subnet.
-* **Private network** network, that used for pass tenant private traffic.
+* **Private network** used for passing tenant private traffic.
-* **Admin network** network, used for PXE booting and communicating between Fuel Node and each cluster node.
+* **Admin network** shared network between Fuel Master and all nodes in the cluster for PXE installation and orchestration of environment for deployment.
-* **Storage network** network, used for communicating between storage nodes (using Ceph, swift, or cinder) and compute nodes.
+* **Storage network** network used for communicating between storage nodes (using Ceph, swift, or cinder) and compute nodes.
+* **Management network** (also known as Internal) used for necessary communication between controllers and computes for AMQP messaging, DB queries, other inter-controller traffic required for supporting services.
-* **Router** virtual neutron router.
+* **Router** virtual Neutron router.
 * **NIC** network interface card (ethernet adapter).

 Overview
 --------
-Openstack networking with Neutron (Quantum) has some differences from Nova-network.
+OpenStack networking with Neutron (Quantum) has some differences from Nova-network.
 Neutron is able to virtualize and manage both layer 2 (logical) and layer 3 (network) of the OSI network model, as compared to simple layer 3 virtualization provided by nova-network.
 This is the main difference between